ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

     * The Group Manager rekeys the OSCORE group.
 That is, the Group Manager generates new group keying material for that group (see {{sec-group-rekeying-process}}), and replies to the group member with a group rekeying message as defined in {{sec-group-rekeying-process}}, providing the new group keying material.
 Then, the Group Manager rekeys the rest of the OSCORE group, as discussed in {{sec-group-rekeying-process}}.

-       The Group Manager SHOULD perform a group rekeying only if already scheduled to  occur shortly, e.g., according to an application-dependent rekeying period or scheduling, or as a reaction to a recent change in the group membership.
+       The Group Manager SHOULD perform a group rekeying only if already scheduled to  occur shortly, e.g., according to an application-specific rekeying period or scheduling, or as a reaction to a recent change in the group membership.
 In any other case, the Group Manager SHOULD NOT rekey the OSCORE group when receiving a Key Renewal Request (OPT12).

     * The Group Manager determines and assigns a new OSCORE Sender ID for that group member, and replies with a Key Renewal Response formatted as defined in {{Section 4.8.2 of I-D.ietf-ace-key-groupcomm}}.
 In particular, the CBOR Map in the response payload includes a single parameter 'group_SenderId' defined in {{ssec-iana-ace-groupcomm-parameters-registry}} of this document, specifying the new Sender ID of the group member encoded as a CBOR byte string.